basarat/typescript-book/docs/types/advanced.md

 console.log(getOrSet()); // get : 1
 ```

 Note that when you define function overloads this way, *the last signature is actually not callable*.
-You have to provide it however to help the implementer of the function be aware of the consequences of his overload signatures.
-For example in the following example the function with the signature `function callMe(v1?: any, v2?: any): any` is not open to public use:
+You have to provide it however, to help the implementer of the function be aware of the consequences of his overload signatures.
+For example, in the following example the function with the signature `function callMe(v1?: any, v2?: any): any` is not open to public use:

 ```ts
 function callMe(): number;